mars1980/mmp100Compressed/README.md

 1. Each Student will have a finished homepage to represent their work in the class
 2. Each Student will create a short animation that they are able to embed into a website
 3. Each Student will have a 4 page website on a topic of their choice
+---
+#Course Expections + Grading Rhubric
+<p>follow these steps, and we will all be OK</p>
+1. Students are expected to come to class on time.
+Tardiness will not be tolerated.
+Important information regarding homework, quiz dates, etc. will be given out at the beginning of class and may not be repeated.
+2. Students are expected to ask questions and participate in class lectures. **No social media or phone use in class**
+3. Students are expected to work during class workshop time.
+4. Students are expected to complete **all** assignments **ontime**, late work will not be accepted.
+5. Students are expected to be proactive.
+I.e. asking questions, raising hands when something doesn't work, following up with missed class work, letting the professor know if they are struggling with the material.